Pumpkin Cupcakes with Whipped Ganache Frosting

 Tips For Making Small Batch Pumpkin Cupcakes

-• Make the frostings first – Both the Whipped Chocolate Ganache and Whipped Cream Cheese will set up even more if they have time to cool.
+• Make the frostings first – Both frostings will set up even more if they have time to cool in.
 Make the frostings first then refrigerate until ready to frost the cupcakes.

 • Bring the cream cheese to room temperature – I will go as far to say this is a must.
 Trying to whip cold cream cheese until it is smooth is extremely frustrating.
 There is nothing worse than tiny little lumps of cream cheese in your frosting!

-• Allow the chocolate ganache to cool and set – The ganache does need time to cool and set before it will whip up light and fluffy.
+• Allow the chocolate ganache to cool and set – The ganache needs time to cool and set before it will whip up light and fluffy.

 • Use pure pumpkin – Pure pumpkin in a can is what we use for this recipe, not pumpkin pie filling.